scionproto-contrib/jpan/README.md

   must set the flag `ScionDatagramChannel.configureRemoteDispatcher(true)`.
 This ensure that the outgoing packet is sent to port 30041 on the remote machine.
 The flag has no effect on traffic sent to a remote AS.~~
   JPAN uses the topo file's port range to detect which ports need to be mapped to 30041.
+  JPAN will run it's own SHIM dispatcher if none is running.
 - If you need a local SCION installation on your machine (Go implementation), consider using the dispatch-off branch/PR.
 - When you need to run a local system with dispatcher, you can try to use port forwarding